 The Financial Independence and Retire Early (FIRE) movement is an excellent thing.
 It is all about getting financially free from the job.
 That means you can start a new career or even retire without having money issues.
-Most people are going to like this!
+Most people will like this!

-However, it is not perfect, and by far.
-A lot of people following the FIRE philosophy are quite depressed.
-And even some early retirees are feeling depressed even though they reached their goal of becoming Financial Independent.
+However, it is not perfect by far.
+A lot of people following the FIRE philosophy are pretty depressed.
+And even some early retirees are depressed even though they reached their goal of becoming Financial Independent.

-You should not believe that becoming Financially Independent will solve all your problems!
-Because it will not!
+Financial independence will not solve all your problems!
 It is not a cure for all your problems.
 A lot of your issues will carry over to your retirement.
-It is essential to fix your issues during the FIRE journey and not wait for FI to fix everything for you!
+So it is essential to fix your issues during the FIRE journey and not wait for FI to fix everything for you!

-Without further ado, let us see what is wrong with the FIRE movement and community!
+Without further ado, here is what is wrong with the FIRE movement and community!

 1. Some people are underspending!

 Most people believe there is no such thing as spending too little.
 But there is.